tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/functions-as-values.md

 };
 ```

-To identify opportunities for refactoring, you can ask ourself a couple of
+To identify opportunities for refactoring, you can ask ourselves a couple of
 questions.
 The first question -- the one that seems to be hammered into
 programmers from day one -- is: Am I repeating myself needlessly?

-> Note: "Dont't Repeat Yourself", or "DRY" is a useful principle when applied
+> Note: "Don't Repeat Yourself", or "DRY" is a useful principle when applied
 sensibly.
 Always try to discern between essential and accidental duplication
 before mindlessly attempting to DRY out code.